 - 1. Synthesize knowledge gained throughout the course of study and apply that knowledge to the consideration of current professional issues.

 - 2. Make an effective professional presentation.

 - 3. Write a paper of publishable quality.

 - 4. Create a professional development plan.

 - 5. Navigate the job hunting process.

 - 6. Articulate personal professional goals.

 Course Prerequisite or Corequisite: Taken during the final semester of study

 Required Text

 Rubin, Richard E. Foundations of Library and Information Science.
 New York: Neal Schuman.
+The edition you used in Foundations will be fine.

 Assignments